dotkay/dotkay.github.io/_posts/2018-10-01-event-scheduling.md

 The most obvious approach would be to accept the event that starts earliest, commit to it and pick other events depending on conflicts.
 But you see that you accepted such a thing, an event to clean a park, that consumed all of the day - just one event, and you declined four other events in order to do this.

-You calendar actually looked something like this and you could have chosen the other three four events and had more media appearances.
+You calendar actually looked something like this and you could have chosen the other events and had more media appearances.
 <br>
 <div class="img_container">
 <center><img src="https://raw.githubusercontent.com/dotkay/tmp/main/algo_illustrations/cleaning_the_park.PNG"></center>